patsonm/Community-Helper/README.md

 Community Helper Web Application

+Paired Programming App which aims to matching donations to specific people in need.

+Using PHP and Google Maps API

-Contributers: stephenboles, empdierks, dunnbrit, patsonm, FrankCSmith
+Contributers: empdierks, dunnbrit, patsonm, FrankCSmith